 High School Students

-We welcome high school students during the summer as part of the Students and Teachers as Research Scientists (STARS) program and as part of the Jennings High School science internship program through UMSL’s Harris Center and College of Arts and Sciences.
-During the regular school year, seniors taking a research class may also join research projects as we have space.
+We welcome high school students and teachers during the summer as part of the Students and Teachers as Research Scientists (STARS) program and as part of the Collaborative Laboratory Internships and Mentoring Blueprint (CLIMB) program through UMSL’s Harris Center and College of Arts and Sciences.
+For the time being, we are unfortunately unable to host high school student minors who are not part of formal UMSL-connected programs.
 Although some projects involve video and image analysis that can happen anywhere, some time in the lab at UMSL is usually required.
-We are waiving this on-campus requirement given the changes from COVID-19; remote data collection and participation in projects is still possible during Fall 2020.